c-andrey/learn-circle/README.md

-# recipe-gaming
+# learn-circle
-An application to manage recipes
+An application to manage study plans